Surbma/Divi-Plus/README.md

 # Divi Extra

-__A ChildTheme for Divi Theme by Elegant Themes__
+__A Child Theme for Divi Theme by Elegant Themes__

-This childtheme fixes and adds some useful modifications to the Divi Theme:
+This child theme fixes and adds some useful modifications to the Divi Theme:

 - Line height fix for headers.
 - Better footer display.